Discover The Crawford Genealogical Center and Museum

 Academic Excellence and Teaching Career

 Eloise Crawford graduated from San Marcos High School in May 1912 and continued her education at the University of Texas at Austin, where she earned a Bachelor of Arts degree in 1917.
 She began her teaching career in Goldthwaite, Texas, and later taught in San Antonio.
 Eloise's dedication to education spanned 40 years, earning her the Distinguished Service Award in 1964.
 Fluent in both the English and Spanish languages, her commitment to teaching and her community was unwavering.
 The Crawford Family Historical Museum, Inc. was created to preserve history, heritage, and artifacts to honor the hardships, challenges, and triumphs of many pioneering families in the area, including the Crawfords, and to ensure their history would be celebrated, remembered, and shared with the public.
-The museum is also the home of Anna Tennessee Crawford Gary, daughter of HR Crawford, and the Westward Migration Museum, which highlights the Crawford families’ allied and collateral genealogical history.
+The museum is also the home of Anna Tennessee Crawford Gary, daughter of HR Crawford.
 This laid the foundation for Crawford Family Historical Museum, Inc.

 Preserving a Family Legacy